 Riser Lake + Lewis Butte

-Closed.
-Snow on upper trails for fatbikes.
+Lower trails open and riding well.
+Yellowjacket, Cabin, Black Bear, Patterson Lake, Winthrop Trails all clear and ready to ride.
+Some remaining snow patches & wet/muddy sections.
 Ride from Winthrop and forget the car keys or park at the Chickadee trailhead.
 Multiple loops and distances available for beginner and moderate riders.
 Check out the new, flowy trail improvements on Magpie, Black Bear, Pete's Dragon, Woodpecker and Dave's Dive.
 Thanks to IMBA and the Methow Evergreen Mountain Bike Alliance Chapter for bringing more fun singletrack to Sun Mountain!
 No parking pass required for parking or riding.

 Starvation Mountain Loop

 Closed.
 An excellent full-day 29 mile ride in the Methow Valley.
 High elevations make for a retreat from the valley floor.
 The road takes you up to the top of the first peak, after that the trail is singletrack, much of it exposed sidehill.
 The majority of singletrack is downhill, making for an incredible 3.5 hour descent.
-Heads up!
-Some recent reports of trees down on Blue Buck.
 Lightning Creek trail also open.
 No parking pass required for parking or riding.

 Twisp River Trail